 Literature reviewed for this task included the following.

 In addition, University of Minnesota researchers, Jacques Finlay and Ben Janke, contributed data and expertise to this effort.

-Comparison of pond P removal compared to designed removal efficiency (Lake Simcoe Region Conservation Authority)
+Comparison of pond TSS removal compared to designed removal efficiency.
+TSS is used as a surrogate for TP removal.
+(Lake Simcoe Region Conservation Authority)